FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_monitor_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional, String, ForceNew) The region in which to create the resources.
-    A Networking client is needed to create an .
   If omitted, the `region` argument of the provider is used.
+Changing this creates a new resource.

+* `pool_id` - (Required, String, ForceNew) The id of the pool that this monitor will be assigned to.
   Changing this creates a new monitor.

-* `pool_id` - (Required) The id of the pool that this monitor will be assigned to.

-* `name` - (Optional) The Name of the Monitor.

-* `type` - (Required) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the load balancer to verify the member state.
+* `type` - (Required, String, ForceNew) The type of probe, which is PING, TCP, HTTP, or HTTPS, that is sent by the load balancer to verify the member state.
 Changing this creates a new monitor.

-* `delay` - (Required) The time, in seconds, between sending probes to members.
+* `delay` - (Required, Int) The time, in seconds, between sending probes to members.

-* `timeout` - (Required) Maximum number of seconds for a monitor to wait for a ping reply before it times out.
+* `timeout` - (Required, Int) Maximum number of seconds for a monitor to wait for a ping reply before it times out.
 The value must be less than the delay value.

-* `max_retries` - (Required) Number of permissible ping failures before changing the member's status to INACTIVE.
-Must be a number between 1 and 10..
+* `max_retries` - (Required, Int) Number of permissible ping failures before changing the member's status to INACTIVE.
+Must be a number between 1 and 10.

+* `name` - (Optional, String) The Name of the Monitor.

-* `url_path` - (Optional) Required for HTTP(S) types.
-URI path that will be
-    accessed if monitor type is HTTP or HTTPS.
+* `url_path` - (Optional, String) Required for HTTP(S) types.
+URI path that will be accessed if monitor type is HTTP or HTTPS.

-* `http_method` - (Optional) Required for HTTP(S) types.
+* `http_method` - (Optional, String) Required for HTTP(S) types.
 The HTTP method used
   for requests by the monitor.
 If this attribute is not specified, it defaults to "GET".

-* `expected_codes` - (Optional) Required for HTTP(S) types.
+* `expected_codes` - (Optional, String) Required for HTTP(S) types.
 Expected HTTP codes
   for a passing HTTP(S) monitor.
 You can either specify a single status like "200", or a range like "200-202".

-* `port` - (Optional) Specifies the health check port.
+* `port` - (Optional, Int) Specifies the health check port.
 The value ranges from 1 to 65536.

-* `admin_state_up` - (Optional) The administrative state of the monitor.
-    A valid value is true (UP) or false (DOWN).

-* `tenant_id` - (Optional) The UUID of the tenant who owns the monitor.
-    Only administrative users can specify a tenant UUID other than their own.
-    Changing this creates a new monitor.

-## Attributes Reference
+## Attribute Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The unique ID for the monitor.

-* `tenant_id` - See Argument Reference above.
-* `type` - See Argument Reference above.
-* `delay` - See Argument Reference above.
-* `timeout` - See Argument Reference above.
-* `max_retries` - See Argument Reference above.
-* `url_path` - See Argument Reference above.
-* `http_method` - See Argument Reference above.
-* `expected_codes` - See Argument Reference above.
-* `admin_state_up` - See Argument Reference above.
-* `port` - See Argument Reference above.
+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `update` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.